deadlock-api/public-ingest/README.md

 This project allows you to ingest match data to `deadlock-api.com`.
 It fetches match metadata and sends it to the Deadlock API.

+## Disclaimer

+This project is not affiliated with Valve Corporation or Steam.
+It is a third-party project that uses the Steam API to fetch match data.
+Calling the Steam API requires a Steam account with Deadlock Game access.
+We take no responsibility for any misuse of this project, account bans, or any other issues that may arise from using this project.

 ## Usage

 ### Using Docker